 Got a problem with a faulty product, received shoddy service or been misled by a retailer?
 Our expert advisers can provide clear, practical advice that you can trust.

 Putting it right

-If something goes wrong, you have the right to insist that the seller or service provider fixes things.
+If something goes wrong, you have the right to insist the seller fixes things.

-If the problem is minor, and can be fixed, the retailer can choose to either repair, replace or refund.
+If the problem is minor, and can be fixed, the retailer can choose to either repair the item, replace it or give you a refund.

 If the problem can’t be fixed, or can’t be put right within a reasonable time, or is substantial, you can: